COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

     | C: the detector voltage
     | D: all of the above
     | E: none of the above

+    Q 3.
+For efficiency, simultaneous intensity measurements from multi-pixel detectors are stored in a datafile as a sequence of bytes that has a particular compression algorithm and integer encoding.
+The particular choice of encoding and compression routine might vary within a single measurement sequence according to factors such as the range of values, maximum value, or detector module.
+Assume we have assigned a data name to one of these byte sequences.
+What are the key data names?

+    Answer: the byte sequence is processed data, so all parameters used in the processing are relevant.
+In this case the input is the raw data from every pixel, an encoding and a compression id.
+If any of these change, the byte sequence may be different, and given all of these, the byte sequence is fixed, so they fulfill our requirements for key data names.
+In practice we would bundle the raw data from every pixel into something like "raw image" and assign an identifier to each such image.

 Creating the ontology, step by step
 ===================================